ENCCS/julia-for-hpda/content/regression.rst

 .. exercise:: air foil continued

-   Return to the Airfoil Self-Noise example above and run the code for it.
+   Return to the `Airfoil data set`_ example above and run the code for it.

    Try some different models to model the data.
 You can list available models a follows at the end of the script.